The memory of SARS looms over the Wuhan virus. Here's how the outbreaks compare - Local News 8

 But the best thing to look at when comparing deaths is the case fatality rate — the measure of what proportion of people infected end up dying.

-Currently, the case fatality rate for Wuhan virus is 2.2% — significantly smaller than SARS’ 9.6% mortality rate.
+Currently, the case fatality rate for Wuhan virus is around 2% — significantly smaller than SARS’ 9.6% mortality rate.
 It’s also smaller than Middle East respiratory syndrome (MERS) — another type of coronavirus — which has a case fatality rate of 35%.

 But this calculation is only as good as the numbers that are reported.
 Some experts are concerned that we may not have an accurate picture of the number infected in China, as there has been a shortage of test kits.